Martin St. Louis: Tampa Bay Lightning (2000–2014)

 St. Louis finished fifth in the league with 94 points in 2009–10.
 He had two 11-game point streaks during the season, the longest in franchise history, and was named to the second All-Star team.
-Finishing with only 12 penalty minutes on the season, he was voted the recipient of the Lady Byng Memorial Trophy as the NHL's most gentlemanly player.
+Finishing with only 12 penalty minutes on the season, he was voted the recipient of the Lady Byng Memorial Trophy as the NHL player displaying the best combination of skill and sportsmanship.
 It was the fifth time he had been named a finalist for the award.

 He won the Lady Byng Trophy for a second time in 2010–11, the culmination of a season in which St. Louis made his sixth All-Star Game appearance, was named to the second All-Star team for the third time and finished second in league scoring with 99 points (31 goals, 68 assists) only behind Daniel Sedin of the Vancouver Canucks, who finished with 104 points.
 He was a finalist for the Hart Memorial Trophy for the second time, losing out to Anaheim Ducks forward Corey Perry.

 The 2011–12 season was the first under a four-year contract extension signed during the previous campaign.
 Lightning general manager Steve Yzerman praised St. Louis' importance to the organization when announcing the signing: "Marty means so much to this franchise, both on and off the ice.
 His hard work and dedication are unsurpassed and we are thrilled that he will finish his career here in Tampa Bay."
 A durable player, St. Louis held the NHL's third longest "ironman" streak among active players, having played every game since 2005.
 The streak came to an end at 499 consecutive games played in early December 2011 when he was struck in the face by a shot from teammate Dominic Moore during practice.
 Despite suffering facial and sinus fractures, he missed only five games due to the injury.
 The 36-year-old St. Louis finished the season with 74 points (25 goals, 49 assists) in 77 games.